-This section discusses data-plane implementation strategies for SNAP's stateful operations, how it relates to middleboxes, and possible extensions to our techniques that enable support for a broader range of applications.
+This section discusses data-plane implementation strategies for SNAP's stateful operations, how SNAP relates to middleboxes, and possible extensions to our techniques to enable a broader range of applications.

-7.1 Stateful Operations in the Data Plane.
+7.1 Stateful Operations in the Data Plane

-A state variable (array) in SNAP is a key-value mapping, or a dictionary, on header fields, which is persistent across multiple packets.
+A state variable (array) in SNAP is a key-value mapping, or a dictionary, on header fields, persistent across multiple packets.
 When the key (index) range is small, it is feasible to pre-allocate all the memory the dictionary needs and implement it using an array.
 A large but sparse dictionary can be implemented using a reactively-populated table, similar to a MAC learner table.
 It contains a single default entry in the beginning, and as packets fly by and change the state variable, it reactively adds/updates the corresponding entries.